Pop music: Technology and media

 In the 1940s, improved microphone design allowed a more intimate singing style and, ten or twenty years later, inexpensive and more durable 45 rpm records for singles "revolutionized the manner in which pop has been disseminated", which helped to move pop music to "a record/radio/film star system".
-Another technological change was the widespread availability of television in the 1950s with televised performances, forcing "pop stars had to have a visual presence".
+Another technological change was the widespread availability of television in the 1950s with televised performances, which meant that "pop stars had to have a visual presence".
 In the 1960s, the introduction of inexpensive, portable transistor radios meant that teenagers in the developed world could listen to music outside of the home.
 By the early 1980s, the promotion of pop music had been greatly affected by the rise of music television channels like MTV, which "favoured those artists such as Michael Jackson and Madonna who had a strong visual appeal".

 Multi-track recording (from the 1960s) and digital sampling (from the 1980s) have also been used as methods for the creation and elaboration of pop music.
 During the mid-1960s, pop music made repeated forays into new sounds, styles, and techniques that inspired public discourse among its listeners.
 The word "progressive" was frequently used, and it was thought that every song and single was to be a "progression" from the last.
 Music critic Simon Reynolds writes that beginning with 1967, a divide would exist between "progressive" pop and "mass/chart" pop, a separation which was "also, broadly, one between boys and girls, middle-class and working-class."

-The latter half of the 20th-century included a large-scale trend in American culture in which the boundaries between art and pop music were increasingly blurred.
+The latter half of the 20th century included a large-scale trend in American culture in which the boundaries between art and pop music were increasingly blurred.
 Between 1950 and 1970, there was a debate of pop versus art.
 Since then, certain music publications have embraced the music's legitimacy, a trend referred to as "poptimism".